lmanzanero/ruby-rails-react-blog/README.md

 # SIMPLE RAILS 5 REST API

 Example of a basic REST API to perform CRUD functions.
 Uses MySQL by default.
-Please add your own database and credentials
+Please add your own database and credentials and install create-react-app globally

 ## INSTALL DEPENDENCIES
 ```bash